Cannon-Thurston Maps for Kleinian Groups: Free Groups and Finitely Generated Kleinian Groups

+We shall consider a sequence of $\lambda$'s converging to a point $\xi$ on the boundary of $\hhat{H}$ (or $\hhat{N_{gf}}$) in the Hausdorff topology.
+(Equivalently, the sequence of end-points of the $\lambda$'s converge to $\xi$.)
+Such a sequence must necessarily lie outside larger and larger balls $B_n(p)$ about $p$.
+Two cases arise.

-{\bf Case A:} For a sequence of $\lambda$'s lying outside larger and larger balls $B_n(p)$ about $p$, the last disk $D_i$ that $[p,q]$ intersects lies outside large balls $B_m(p)$ where $m \rightarrow \infty$ as $n \rightarrow \infty$.
-This is exactly the case as in the proof of Theorem \ref{ct-free}.
+{\bf Case A:} For a sequence of $\lambda$'s lying outside larger and larger balls $B_n(p)$ about $p$, and converging to $\xi$, the sequence of $\lambda$'s eventually lies outside any fixed component of $\til{H} \setminus \cup_i D_i$.
+This is exactly the same case as in the proof of Theorem \ref{ct-free}.
 The same proof goes through by Corollary \ref{contlemma-qd1}.

-{\bf Case B:} There is (up to subsequencing) a fixed disk $D_i$ that is the last disk that $[p,q]$ intersects.
-Since $D_i$ is of uniformly bounded diameter, we may shift our base point to a point $p'$ in the component $\til{H_i}$ which is the lift of $H_i$ `on the other side of' $D_i$, i.e. having $D_i$ on its boundary but not containing $p$.
+{\bf Case B:} Either $[p,q]$ does not intersect any $D_i$ or there is (up to subsequencing) a fixed disk $D_i$ that is the last disk that $[p,q]$ intersects.
+Since $D_i$ is of uniformly bounded diameter, we may shift our base point to a point $p'$ in the component $\til{H_i}$ which is the lift of $H_i$ containing $q$.
 In this case, there exists a fixed $n_0$ such that $\lambda$ lies outside $B_{(n-n_0)}(p')$.
 By shifting origin, we rewrite $p'$ as $p$ and $(n-n_0)$ as $n$.

 {\bf Step 1:} Now, $\lambda_0 \subset \til{H_i} \subset \til{H}$ as it does not meet any disk $D_i$ in its interior.
 Since $H_i$ is either a handlebody without parabolics, or a pared manifold with incompressible boundary, then by Theorem \ref{ct-free} or Theorem \ref{ptpre-inde} respectively, a Cannon-Thurston map exists for the inclusion $\til{H_i} \subset \til{M}$.
-By (the necessity part of) Lemma \ref{contlemma} and Lemma \ref{crit-relhyp}, it follows that the hyperbolic geodesic $\lambda_{0h}$ joining the end-points of $\lambda_0$ in $\til{N^h}$ lies outside a large ball about $p$.
-Thus, there exists $m_1(n) \rightarrow \infty$ as $n \rightarrow \infty$ such that $\lambda_{0h}$ lies outside a ball of radius $m_1(n)$ about $p$ in $\til{N^h}$.
+By (the necessity part of) Lemma \ref{contlemma} and Lemma \ref{crit-relhyp}, it follows that the hyperbolic geodesic $\lambda_0^h$ joining the end-points of $\lambda_0$ in $\til{N^h}$ lies outside a large ball about $p$.
+Thus, there exists $m_1(n) \rightarrow \infty$ as $n \rightarrow \infty$ such that $\lambda_0^h$ lies outside a ball of radius $m_1(n)$ about $p$ in $\til{N^h}$.

-{\bf Step 2:} If $\lambda_+$ (or $\lambda_-$) is non-empty, then $\lambda_-$ (or $\lambda_+$) is separated from $p$ by a disk $D_i \subset \til{H}$ lying outside $B_n(p)$.
+{\bf Step 2:} If $\lambda_+$ (or $\lambda_-$) is non-empty, then $\lambda_-$ (or $\lambda_+$) is separated from $p$ by a disk $D_i \subset \til{H}$ lying outside $B_n(p)$. \\

+{\bf Note:} Strictly speaking some uniformly bounded pieces of $\lambda_+$ (or $\lambda_-$) close to the intersection point with $\lambda$ could enter $\til{H_i}$.
+To see the existence of a uniform bound, note first that $\til H$ is quasi-isometric to (the Cayley graph of) $\pi_1(M) (= \pi_1(H))$.
+Then the disks $D_i$ correspond to splittings of the group $\pi_1(H)$.
+Geodesic words in $\pi_1(H)$ cannot `backtrack', i.e. in the tree of spaces description of $\til H$ corresponding to splittings by $D_i$, such paths cannot re-enter a vertex space after leaving it.
+Uniform boundedness now follows from the quasi-isometry between $\til H$ and (the Cayley graph of) $\pi_1(M) (= \pi_1(H))$.